 Alongside our successful clinical work, we also offer a range of training opportunities to mental-health professionals to allow them to work across all cultures and to increase their intercultural professional competence.

-We offer in-house and bespoke training for individuals and agencies, including psychotherapists, counsellors, GPs, social workers and other mental health workers.
+We offer in-house and bespoke training for individuals and agencies, including psychotherapists, counsellors, GPs, social workers, other mental health workers and other health professionals.

 Cultural Competency training workshops